AmeyaHardy/REC-RecommendEveryChorus/README.md

 ./recommendation_engine

+# 📊 Visualizations (Graph Analysis)

+This project includes several visualizations generated using Python and NetworkX/Matplotlib.
+These diagrams help explain how the recommendation system understands users, songs, and artists internally.

+---

+## 1. 🎧 Taste Communities (Union-Find Clustering)

+This graph shows **four listening communities** formed using a **Union-Find (Disjoint Set)** data structure.

+* Each circle represents a user.
+* Users with similar listening patterns are merged into the same cluster.
+* Colors indicate the community they belong to.
+* Connections represent shared preferences or similarity edges.

+**Purpose:**
+The recommendation engine uses these communities to give *community-influenced suggestions* — songs liked by similar users in the same cluster.

+---

+## 2. 🎤 User–Artist Bipartite Graph

+*(Edge thickness = normalized play count)*

+This bipartite graph connects **users (left)** to **artists (right)**.

+* Users are shown in blue nodes.
+* Artists are shown in green nodes.
+* Each edge represents the user’s listening intensity for that artist.
+* Thicker edges mean higher play counts.

+**Purpose:**
+This graph powers **artist-based collaborative filtering**, allowing the system to recommend songs from artists a user has historically engaged with strongly.

+---

+## 3. 🎶 K-D Tree Song Space (2D Projection)

+*Energy vs Danceability, colored by genre*

+This scatter plot shows the **distribution of songs** in the feature space used by the K-D Tree.

+* X-axis = Energy
+* Y-axis = Danceability
+* Colors = different genres
+* Labels show popular song names used during KNN searches

+**Purpose:**
+This visualization demonstrates how the system performs **content-based filtering** using nearest-neighbor search in a multi-dimensional feature space.

+---

+## 4. 🎵 User–Song Bipartite Graph

+*(Users on left, Songs on right)*

+A second bipartite graph showing the direct relationship between **users** and the **songs they’ve liked or listened to**.

+* Blue nodes = users
+* Pink/red nodes = songs
+* Edge thickness loosely represents total interactions

+**Purpose:**
+This graph is central to **user–user collaborative filtering**, where similarity is determined by overlap in liked songs.

+---

+## 5. 👥 User–User Similarity Weighted Graph

+*(Edge thickness = Jaccard similarity)*

+This graph connects users based on how similar their listening habits are.

+* Users with more songs in common have thicker edges.
+* Node color corresponds to degree (how many strong connections they have).
+* Highly connected users form the core of recommendation neighborhoods.

+**Purpose:**
+This visualization shows the backbone of **similarity-based recommendations**, where the system chooses the closest neighbors to influence the final personalized ranking.

+---

+If you want, I can also:

+✅ Add captions under each image for your README
+✅ Create a markdown gallery
+✅ Generate hyperlinks so each graph links to the `visualizations/` folder ✅ Write a short explanation to include in your GitHub “About” section

+Just tell me!

 ![WhatsApp Image 2025-11-14 at 3 38 57 PM (1)](https://github.com/user-attachments/assets/259c1c55-2e27-4e05-93e2-615ed41df0b4)
 ![WhatsApp Image 2025-11-14 at 3 38 57 PM (2)](https://github.com/user-attachments/assets/a0340aab-a51e-4efb-a1f8-c4382e2c5749)
 ![WhatsApp Image 2025-11-14 at 3 38 57 PM](https://github.com/user-attachments/assets/f3c488e1-2586-4f32-9dcf-64091cbed89a)